nullivex/ah-wiki/core/Tasks.md

 ## General

-Tasks are background jobs meant to be run seperatly from a client's request.
+Tasks are background jobs meant to be run separately from a client's request.
 They can be started by an action or by the server itself.
-With actionHero, there is no need to run a separate daemon to process these jobs.  actionHero uses the [node-resque](https://github.com/taskrabbit/node-resque) package to store and process takss in a way compatible with the [resque](https://github.com/resque/resque) ecosystem.
+With actionHero, there is no need to run a separate daemon to process these jobs.  actionHero uses the [node-resque](https://github.com/taskrabbit/node-resque) package to store and process tasks in a way compatible with the [resque](https://github.com/resque/resque) ecosystem.
 There are [a number of example tasks provided](Example-tasks).

 There are 3 types of tasks actionHero can process: `normal`, `delayed`, and `periodic`.
 - `normal` tasks are enqueued and processed one-by-one by the task workers